 And these are not lessons that we learn simply by reading about it in a book, but rather going through it ourselves.
 What better way to understand the other side of the fence, unless we climb on the other side of the fence and live there for a while.

-In closing, the meek inherit the kingdom of God, we know this, because this is what the Bible says.
-BUT do we know or understand what it takes to be meek and are we willing to live for peace and be submissive?
-This type of thinking elevates your spirituality and relationship with God.
-Because after all, when Jesus came, did he not remain peaceful in all things.
-Even though he could have fought back and won, he chose not to do so; because for him it was not about fighting back.
-It was about showing the face and the love of God on Earth.
-And although during that time, and now; people misunderstand this.
+In closing, blessed are the meek meaning means that the meek inherit the kingdom of God.
+We know this, because this is what the Bible says.
+BUT also because being meek elevates your spirituality and relationship with God.
 The point of it all is that it takes strength to turn the other cheek and go through hardship with a smile on your face.